 SC II.1.
 COMPLIANCE.
 Shall not use solvents containing more than five percent by weight of the following halogenated compounds: methylene chloride, perchloroethylene, trichloroethylene, 1,1,1-trichloroethane, carbon tetrachloride, chloroform, or any combination thereof.
-According to the SDS provided as part of the 2016 MAERS submittal, the solvent used is 100% distillates (petroleum) hydrotreated light.
+According to the SDS provided, the solvent used is 100% distillates (petroleum) hydrotreated light.